skorasaurus/cleboundaries/README.md

 EE, the final stamp of annexation had to be placed by the county commissioners.
 From EE to the end of the list, the secretary of state had to be formally notified before the annexation was considered binding."

-(BECAUSE IT ONLY GOES TO sequence of QQ/RR; about until 1917 or so)
+Note that 1968 map's dates are only complete through QQ/RR; about until 1917 or so)

-TODO: figure out whether I need to use the sequence of dates on the 1941 map later on;
+TODO: figure out whether I need to use the sequence of dates on the Volkmann Map later on and

 Further notes:
 (At this point in the project, we are assuming that all annexation/land changes have not resulted in cleveland losing any land; only gaining more; This is not the case in Cleveland history and will be corrected in further updates of this github repository.

 Nonetheless, this provides a great starting point to see when certain pieces of land were acquired by the city of Cleveland and to my knowledge, it's the only digital source of Cleveland Annexations.

 Below are additional notes regarding these polygons.
-These polygons required interpretation of the aforementioned maps, require further scrutiny, verification.
+These polygons are interpretations of the aforementioned maps, require further scrutiny, verification.

 I strongly suggest to see the primary sources - the original legislation (available at the <a href="https://cpl.org/locations/public-administration-library/">Cleveland Public Library's Public Administration Library</a> to confirm these dates and determine any inaccuracies: